An Interview with Angel

 Participating Medical Centers

 Dr. Billings works with physicians at local hospitals and sleep centers to coordinate your care.
 You must be diagnosed with Sleep Apnea by a physician and receive a prescription for an oral device.
 Dr. Billings will take a maxillofacial CT scan to analyze the obstructions to your pharyngeal airway.
-He then will custom fit an appliance for you and adjust the fit to gradually open your airway.
+He then will custom fit an appliance for you that prevents your oral airway from collapsing while you sleep.

 An oral device is an affordable and comfortable alternative to the CPAP machine for the treatment of Obstructive Sleep Apnea.